COOLING

 -

 Type: Most Louisville homes have central AC; larger homes may have two zoned central units.
-Geothermal and wall-mounted, mini-split systems are becoming more common.
+Modern electric heat-pumps can earn very attractive rebates and tax credits.
+Air-sourced heat pumps are best for most Louisville homes, though ground-source heat-pump (or "geothermal") systems are becoming more common.
 Window units sometimes make sense.

 -